IvanGutowskiSmith/DAB410AssignmentPythonWithUIStudentGrades/README.md

 When selecting a student, their statistics appear in the right-hand pane.
 If values overflow their row, the application window can be resized for better viewing.

 ### #8_student_summary_text
 The student’s grade is compared with their country's average grade, displaying the percentage increase or decrease in a text summary.
+Where student grade matches the average exactly, a positive summary is provided

+for example:

+ID: 884
+Mifinella

 Standard percentage calculation was referenced from: [skillsyouneed.com](https://www.skillsyouneed.com/num/percent-change.html).

 ## #9_running_program